 If you too have lost a child, at any age or stage in your pregnancy, you’ll find connection and understanding from another loss mom here.
 Knowing you’re not alone in the devastating and lonely journey after losing a baby can be so healing.
 None of us ever wanted to join the ranks of a bereaved parent, but connecting with others who truly understand what a heartbreaking journey it is can help.
 You are not alone in your grief, please reach out to me if you too have lost a baby.

-I am a thirty something, stay-at-home mom.
-My daughter Emily and my son Gavin are here in my arms, and my son Aiden, watches over us from Heaven.
+I am a thirty something, stay-at-home mom of three.
+My daughter Emily and my son Gavin are here in my arms.
+My son Aiden, watches over us from Heaven.
 I am on a journey to create a simpler, more intentional life while I figure out the world again after losing Aiden.
-To me, simple and intentional living means living a slower, less cluttered life, making it easier to enjoy my days and motherhood.
+To me, simple and intentional living means living a slower, less cluttered life.
+Making it easier to enjoy my days and motherhood.
 The more I simplify and remove the excess from our lives, the more I make room to invite calmness and joy in.
 It’s a lot of hard work to declutter and clear your space, but the benefits are so worth it.

 Three and a half years later, we were lucky enough to welcome another son, Gavin, to our family.
-My pregnancy with Gavin also had its share of bumps along the way and plenty of stress and anxiety, but was a different experience than our first pregnancy after loss.
-Gavin is an easy-going and sweet little guy, who gives the best hugs and always has the cutest smile on his face, even when he’s getting in to trouble!
+My pregnancy with Gavin also had its share of bumps along the way and plenty of stress and anxiety.
+But was a different experience than our first pregnancy after loss.
+Gavin is an easy-going and sweet little guy.
+He gives the best hugs and always has the cutest smile on his face, even when he’s getting in to trouble!

 More about me